For this DJI Mini 2 vs DJI Mavic Air 2 comparison, I'll be taking a closer look at how these two compact camera drones match up.

 When it comes to consumer drones, Shenzhen-based DJI (Da-Jiang Innovations) is well ahead of the curve.
-Mind, that’s hardly surprising given the world-conquering technology company's long stint in the drone industry.
+This brand has long dominated T3's best drone ranking.
+Mind, that's hardly surprising given the world-conquering technology company's long stint in the drone industry.
+The company now has a small fleet of drones, and two of the smallest and most affordable are the Mini 2 and Mavic Air 2.
+You can read about them both separately in our DJI Mini 2 review and our DJI Mavic Air 2 review.

 DJI Mini vs DJI Mavic Air 2: size and weight